 Select this check box to bring the cluster service group online and start GCO automatically after the wizard completes the necessary configurations.
-Otherwise, you must bring the service does not stop GCO.
+Otherwise, you must bring the service group online and start GCO manually, after the wizard completes.

 Once GCO is configured and running, deselecting the checkbox